ali223/share-inspire-forum/readme.md

 When users add, edit or delete their posts, all other users get Real-Time updates on their browser windows, without refreshing the page.
-This has been accomplised using Laravel Event Broadcasting to broadcast server side events to client side via Pusher.
+This has been accomplished using Laravel Event Broadcasting to broadcast server side events to client side via Pusher.

 #### Real-Time Notifications